Posts in Fashion Two

 Materials: Piñatex® (Pineapple leather), MIRUM®, cork, PU, BioVeg

-Svala handbags are meticulously handcrafted in Los Angeles, utilizing high-quality materials sourced from Europe to ensure durability and style.
-The brand prides itself on offering a diverse array of vegan leather alternatives, which are not only cruelty-free but also environmentally friendly.
-One of their standout materials is BioVeg, an innovative fabric created from recycled polyester that comes from discarded plastic bottles, combined with bio polyols, which are renewable plant-based components.
+The brand prides itself on offering a diverse array of vegan leather alternatives, which are not only cruelty-free but also eco-friendly.
+One of their standout materials is BioVeg, an innovative fabric crafted from recycled polyester sourced from discarded plastic bottles, blended with bio polyols, which are renewable plant-based components.

 In addition to their commitment to sustainable fashion, Svala actively contributes to social causes by donating 10% of their profits to a variety of charities and organizations.
 One notable beneficiary is Wild Aid, an international nonprofit whose mission is to end the illegal wildlife trade.
 Through their efforts, Svala is dedicated to both fashion sustainability and making a positive impact on the world.